veracitylife/openclaw-better-gateway/README.md

 ## How it works

 The plugin:
-1. Proxies the original gateway UI under `/better-gateway/`
+1. Proxies the original gateway UI under `/better-gateway/` and injects reconnect/status behavior
-2. Injects reconnect/status behavior into the UI runtime
+2. Serves the IDE (Monaco) and terminal (xterm.js) as standalone pages, embedded via iframes in the nav
-3. Serves IDE + file API routes
+3. Bridges the terminal to a server-side PTY using SSE (server-to-browser) and POST (browser-to-server) — all on the main gateway port
-4. Keeps the Gateway workflow in one place (chat + code)
+4. Exposes a file API for workspace read/write/list/delete operations

 When a WebSocket connection drops, Better Gateway retries automatically.
 If recovery fails, the status indicator gives a quick click-to-refresh fallback.